makrai/notes/krek16-srl-slovene-learn-corp.md

   _It should be_ MODAL _could be_ modal.
 Federations verb meaning weakness and
-  a noun or noun phrase (in PDT code CPHR, nominal part of the complex predicate) at this stage does not distinguish between the roles polnopomenskih same verbs.
+  a noun or noun phrase (in PDT code CPHR, nominal part of the complex predicate) at this stage does not distinguish between the roles contently same verbs.
 This means that it does not establish the difference between _give name_ (PAT), _not have the purpose_ (PAT) - verbs with weakened meaning - and _give the ball_ (PAT), _have a friend_ (PAT) - where there is a relationship of verb and object set.
-The distinction between the semantic impaired verbs as components of verbal communication, see. yet have at its disposal, bear in mind, and verbs as licensor participatory role have money, will come to the fore in identifying multi-word units, which provided for an independent level of labeling the training corpus.
+The distinction between the semantic impaired verbs as components of verbal communication, _have at its disposal, bear in mind_, and verbs as licensor participatory role _have money_, will come to the fore in identifying multi-word units, which provided for an independent level of labeling the training corpus.
 This labeling is currently taking place within the framework of the COST action PARSEME as part of the overall mission to identify